wp-plugins/videowhisper-live-streaming-integration/readme.txt

 * external broadcaster/player support with special RTMP side
 * generate snapshots for external streams with special RTMP side
 * custom ads in chat
+* video archive support with VideoShare VOD Plugin http://wordpress.org/plugins/video-share-vod/

 Use this software for adding to your site, features like on Twitch TV, Justin TV, UStream tv, Mogulus, LiveStream, Stickam, Blog tv, Live yahoo or their clones and alternatives.

 Administrators can restrict access to broadcasting and watching to certain users.

-Also includes a plugin that provides a linking widget.
-The widget also displays online broadcasters and their show names.
+Includes a widget that can display online broadcasters and their show names.

 There is a settings page with multiple parameters and permissions (what users can broadcast and watch).

 = BuddyPress integration =
 If BuddyPress is installed this will add a Live Stream tab to the group where users can watch live video and chat realtime.
 Admins can broadcast anytime from Admin > Live Streaming.